Oh! Calcutta!

 Oh!
-Calcutta! is an avant-garde, risque theatrical revue created by British drama critic Kenneth Tynan.
+Calcutta! is an avant-garde, risqué theatrical revue created by British drama critic Kenneth Tynan and produced by Hillard Elkins.
 The show, consisting of sketches on sex-related topics, debuted Off-Broadway in 1969 and then in the West End in 1970.
 It ran in London for over 3,900 performances, and in New York initially for 1,314.
-Revivals enjoyed even longer runs, including a Broadway revival that ran for 5,959 performances, making the show the longest-running revue in Broadway history at the time.

-As of 2018, its revival was still the longest-running revue in Broadway history; the second longest-running revival, after Chicago; and the eighth longest-running Broadway show ever.
+Revivals enjoyed even longer runs, including a 1976 Broadway revival that ran for 5,959 performances, making the show the longest-running revue in Broadway history, the second longest-running revival (after Chicago), and the eighth longest-running Broadway show ever.